Notes on quasi-Polish spaces: Introduction

 \section{Introduction}

-A \defn{quasi-Polish space} is, informally, a well-behaved topological space which can be thought of as a generalization of a Polish space not required to obey any separation axioms beyond $T_0$.
+Polish spaces, i.e., separable, completely metrizable topological spaces, are the central setting for classical descriptive set theory. \defn{Quasi-Polish spaces} are, informally, a certain well-behaved generalization of Polish spaces not required to obey any separation axioms beyond $T_0$.
 Quasi-Polish spaces were introduced by de~Brecht \cite{deB}, who showed that they satisfy analogs of many of the basic descriptive set-theoretic properties of Polish spaces.
 Quasi-Polish spaces also admit some natural constructions with no good analogs for Polish spaces (e.g., the lower powerspace of closed sets; see \cref{sec:lowpow}); thus, quasi-Polish spaces can be useful to consider even when one is initially interested only in the Polish context.

 In \cite{deB}, quasi-Polish spaces are defined as second-countable, completely quasi-metrizable spaces, where a \defn{quasi-metric} is a generalization of a metric that is not required to obey the symmetry axiom $d(x, y) = d(y, x)$.
-This is a natural generalization of the definition of Polish spaces as second-countable, completely metrizable spaces.
+This is a natural generalization of the usual definition of Polish spaces as second-countable, completely metrizable spaces.
 It is then proved that

 \begin{theorem}[{\cite[Theorem~24]{deB}}] Quasi-Polish spaces are precisely the homeomorphic copies of $\*\Pi^0_2$ subsets of $\#S^\#N$. \end{theorem}